-Therefore, after the detection of deadlock, a method/way must require to recover that deadlock to run the system again.
-The method/way is called as deadlock recovery.
+As a result, after detecting deadlock, a method or way must be required to recover that deadlock in order to restart the system.
+The technique is known as deadlock recovery.

-Here are various ways of deadlock recovery that we will discuss briefly in this tutorial.
+Here are various methods of deadlock recovery that we will discuss briefly in this tutorial.

 - Deadlock recovery through preemption

 - Deadlock recovery through rollback